 This type of custody outlines who the child will live with.
 Parents can be awarded joint physical custody, or one parent can be awarded sole physical custody.

 This type of custody decides who has the right to make important life decisions on behalf of the child, such as education, medical care, etc. One parent can be granted sole legal custody (and usually sole physical custody, as well), or both parents can share joint legal custody (and usually joint physical custody, as well).

 If you have questions about your custody matter or if you need assistance resolving a complex custody battle, feel free to consult our Santa Clara County divorce attorneys.
+Our legal team is lead by a Certified Family Law Specialist and is well equipped to assist you with your child custody matter.
 Our goal is to ensure the focus remains on what is best for your family and your children.
 We work closely with you to help achieve a desirable outcome for your case.

 Our San Jose family lawyers can be reached at (408) 601-4439.